ipikuka/remark-flexible-toc/README.md

 ### My Recma Plugins

 + [`recma-mdx-escape-missing-components`](https://www.npmjs.com/package/recma-mdx-escape-missing-components)
-  – Recma plugin to to set the default value `() => null` for the Components in MDX in case of missing or not provided
+  – Recma plugin to set the default value `() => null` for the Components in MDX in case of missing or not provided
 + [`recma-mdx-change-props`](https://www.npmjs.com/package/recma-mdx-change-props)
-  – Recma plugin to change the 'props' parameter into '_props' in the function '_createMdxContent' in the compiled source in order to be able to use {props.foo} like expressions for the `next-mdx-remote` or `next-mdx-remote-client` users.
+  – Recma plugin to change the 'props' parameter into '_props' in the function '_createMdxContent' in the compiled source in order to be able to use {props.foo} like expressions.
+It is useful for the `next-mdx-remote` or `next-mdx-remote-client` users in `nextjs` applications.

 ## License